Skip to main content

 What is an ETF share class?

 An ETF share class is an additional share class of an existing mutual fund where all share classes are connected to a single underlying portfolio.
-This means the same investment strategy, stocks, bonds or other assets managed by the same portfolio team can be accessed through either traditional mutual fund share classes or the ETF share class.
+This means the same investment strategy that can include stocks, bonds or other assets is managed by the same portfolio team and can be accessed through either traditional mutual fund share classes or ETF share classes.
 The key difference is how the investment is accessed and traded: mutual fund shares trade at end-of-day net asset value (NAV), while ETF shares trade on an exchange throughout the day at market prices.

 Why are ETF share classes being introduced now?